microsoft/TypeScript-Website/packages/documentation/copy/en/handbook-v2/Classes.md

 TypeScript offers full support for the `class` keyword introduced in ES2015.

-As with other JavaScript language features, TypeScript adds type annotations and other syntax to allow you to express relationships between classes and other types.
+As with other JavaScript language features, TypeScript adds type annotations and another syntax to allow you to express relationships between classes and other types.

 ## Class Members